ibexa/documentation-developer/docs/tutorials/enterprise_beginner/4_create_a_custom_block.md

 ### Congratulations!

-You have finished the tutorial and created your first customized Landing Page.
+You have finished the tutorial and created your first customized Page.

 You have learned how to:

-- Create and customize a Landing Page
+- Create and customize a Page
 - Make use of existing blocks and adapt them to your needs
-- Plan content airtimes using Schedule blocks
+- Plan content airtimes using the Content Scheduler block
 - Create custom blocks

 ![Final result of the tutorial](img/enterprise_tut_main_screen.png "Final result of the tutorial")